Transcript: Preventing Kidney Failure through Diet

 There were three significant risk factors for declining kidney function in these women—none of which come as a surprise, given that we’re talking about clogged and inflamed blood vessels: “Specifically, diets higher in animal protein, animal fat, and cholesterol may be associated with [microalbuminuria—failing kidneys].”
 No such association was found for plant protein or plant fat.

-And microalbunuria is kind of a canary in a coal mine telling you something is definitely wrong with your blood vessels.
-“Microalbuminuria and modest decrements in kidney function are powerfully associated with subsequent overt kidney disease, cardiovascular risk, and all-cause mortality, meaning a shortened life-span.
-“In summary, diets lower in animal protein, animal fat, and cholesterol may be protective" against this kidney damage.
+And microalbuminuria is kind of a canary in a coal mine, telling you there’s something definitely wrong with your blood vessels. “[Microalbuminuria] and modest decrements in [kidney function] are powerfully associated with subsequent overt kidney disease, cardiovascular risk, and all-cause mortality [meaning a shortened lifespan].
+In summary, diets lower in animal protein, animal fat, and cholesterol may be protective against [this kidney damage].”

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena.